dennisylyung/algorithms-py/README.md

-# Classic Algorithms
+# Algorithms & Data structures in Python

-Classic algorithms included in the Stanford [algorithm course](https://www.coursera.org/specializations/algorithms?) on Coursera, implemented in Python.
+A lot of classic algorithms and data structures, implemented in Python for my own learning.
+From the Stanford [algorithm course](https://www.coursera.org/specializations/algorithms?) on Coursera, as well as many others that I found fun to implement.

 ## Requirements